ermlikeyeah/ermlikeyeah.github.io/now.md

 I have no upcoming speaking engagements.
 [Get in touch](/contact) if you would like me to do something.
 If you have something specific in mind that is a good start too.

 I offer up time to mentor through [Mega Mentor](https://mega-mentor.com).
+Check out their website and the other mentors too.

 If you are interested in how I can help you or your organisation please [get in touch](/contact).